Kotla Mubarakpur Complex: Other tombs

-This tomb is dated to 1481 AD as per an inscription on the Mihrab inside the tomb.
+This tomb is dated from 1481 CE as per an inscription on the mihrab inside the tomb.
 Kale Khan was a courtier in the Lodi period during the reign of Bahlol Lodi.
 It is conjectured that his father was Darya Khan Lohani.
-There is a tall cenotaph in an otherwise usual Lodi type tomb.
+There is a tall cenotaph in an otherwise usual Lodi-type tomb.
 Its location is 300 m north of the Ring Road.
 It is stated to be the earliest dated tomb of the Lodi period.